To receive an e-mail alert when we are gritting, go to www.stoke.gov.uk/stayconnected and sign up for the winter weather newsletter

 - Clearing snow where more than five centimetres has built up on roads

 Our gritting vehicles and crews

-The City Council currently has seven gritting vehicles and a land rover and trailer for less accessible areas.
+We have seven gritting vehicles and a Land Rover and trailer for less accessible areas.

-For the first time this year the city is employing a full time night shift to carry out gritting work as well as employing a number of drivers who are volunteers to carry out gritting work in addition to their normal day job.
-These volunteers work for the city council’s highways, ground and cleansing sections and are all trained LGV drivers with specialist skills associated with the Winter Maintenance Task
+We employee a full-time night shift to carry out gritting work as well as employing a number of drivers (who are volunteers) to carry out gritting work in addition to their normal day job.
+These volunteers work for the city council’s highways, ground and cleansing sections and are all trained LGV drivers with specialist skills associated with winter maintenance tasks.

-Grit salt is stocked at designated areas throughout the city which give a level of resilience that, is enough for the council Gritters to turn out 120 times in frost conditions and 30 times in snow conditions during the season.
-Should conditions mean that additional callouts were required then the city council has arrangements with salt mines to obtain additional stock.
+Grit salt is stocked at designated areas throughout the city which give a level of resilience that, is enough for the council gritters to turn out 120 times in frost conditions and 30 times in snow conditions during the season.
+Should conditions mean that additional callouts are required then the city council has arrangements with salt mines to obtain additional stock.

 Salt/grit spread rates

 Spread rates depend on the weather conditions.
 In frost conditions we spread at a rate of 10grms per m2, in ice conditions we spread at 20grms per m2 and when it snows we spread at 2 X 20grms per m2 for up to 50mm of snow, we also use snow ploughs.

 Approximately 260km of roads will be treated each time the gritters are called out.
 This includes all major roads, regular

 and frequent bus routes, plus some infrequent bus routes which are part of the main network.
 Also, access roads to emergency